-Arriving in Dar es Salaam is a little more straight forward as you don’t need your YF certificate and you don’t need to go through immigration, it’s all done on the Zanzibar side.
+Arriving in Dar es Salaam is a little more straightforward as you don’t need your YF certificate and you don’t need to go through immigration, as it’s all done on the Zanzibar side.

 If you store your bag in one of the cupboards on the boat, collect it before you disembark.